Rohan-Brown/todo_api/README.md

 Assuming 6 symbols required the password field means 6 characters and not 6 special characters e.g. @#$

 Decided to use TaskStatus model instead of using 'constr' with 'regex' or 'Literal'.
 Using TaskStatus model for ease of use and because it follows best practice.

+Added filter_task_by_status endpoint only because of task requirements.
+It doesn't appear in the frontend and is not reused in other functions or endpoints